Nick Giambruno’s Note: Todd Scattini isn’t your typical marijuana entrepreneur.

-My colleague Justin Spittler, editor of the Casey Daily Dispatch, met Todd at Harvest 360’s headquarters in Denver a few weeks ago.
+My colleague Justin Spittler, editor of the Casey Daily Dispatch, recently met Todd at Harvest 360’s headquarters in Denver.
 There, they discussed how he’s using cannabis to solve one of the military’s deadliest problems.

 Todd’s story could completely change how many people think about cannabis.

 Below is a transcript of their conversation.
 I encourage you to share it with anyone who still sees marijuana as just another “street drug.”
 It may just change their mind…

 Justin: Todd, I’m not used to seeing “cannabis” and “Army officer” in the same sentence.
 So, can you tell me how you became interested in the plant?